alexan1/alexan1.github.io/_posts/2020-2-14-job for freelancer.md

 And Upwork takes 20% fee from you earning.
 Also you need connection to apply and you need to buy them (there were free some time ago).

 2. [Toptal](https://www.toptal.com/)

+You can get much higher rates there, maybe around $60-70/hour.
+But it's difficult to became Toptal freelancer.
+They have very strict acceptance policy.
+Only 3% of appplicants can pass tests.
+Toptal even check if your English is good enough for communication with clients.

 3. [Arc.dev](https://arc.dev/)
 4. [freelancer](https://www.freelancer.com/)
 5. [fiverr](https://www.fiverr.com/)